kirschem/install-rpiplay/README.md

 # About
-Simple bash script to install [rpiplay](https://github.com/FD-/RPiPlay) on a Raspberry Pi and it to autostart.
+Simple bash script to install [rpiplay](https://github.com/FD-/RPiPlay) on a Raspberry Pi and add it to autostart.

 # Usage
 Run on your Raspberry Pi: